 In 1993, the market scope of Winpak was expanded into single-serve and portion-controlled plastic packaging products for food, beverage, dairy, industrial, and healthcare applications.
 These applications employ thermoformed rigid containers, flexible lidding materials and filling machines, thereby offering a total packaging solution known as a system.
 Two acquisitions, one located in Vaudreuil-Dorion, Quebec (1997), and the other in Peoria, Illinois (2002) which was relocated to Pekin, Illinois in 2007, complemented the Company's offering of rigid food containers and packaging machinery.
 These acquisitions specialized in the manufacture of heat-sealable membranes and die-cut lids, completing the systems offering.
-The high-speed filling and sealing packaging machines are designed and manufactured at the Company's machinery production plant in Rialto, California, which was originally located in San Bernardino, California when the business was acquired in 1996.
+The high-speed filling and sealing packaging machines are designed and manufactured at the Company's machinery production plant in Rialto, California.